 Family consultants are part of Dimensions’ lifeblood.
-Liz Wilson is our dedicated family consultant; you can contact Liz here.
+You can contact our dedicated Families team here.

-Liz is ably supported by a team of 12 associate family consultants.
-Together, they act as ‘critical friend’ to Dimensions’ operational teams (or ‘stones in the shoe’ as CEO Steve Scown prefers to call them!)
+Together, they act as ‘critical friends’ to Dimensions’ operational teams.
 The family consultants are there to help families express concerns, to act as intermediary to help bridge the communications gaps that can sometimes exist between providers and families, and to champion the rights of families across Dimensions.
 Seven of our family consultants are also trained to quality check services.

 Demand for a ‘family voice’ around the table has, rightly, never been greater.
 We believe Dimensions is unique in having so many family consultants.
 Meet them here:

 Alexis’ son is supported partly by us in his own home in Berkshire.
 She uses a Direct Payment to buy our support which works alongside a team she employs herself on her son’s behalf.
 This means she has a wealth of practical experience on working creatively in partnership that is invaluable to help us learn about this unusual way if working.
 As a relative newcomer to Dimensions she brings fresh insight to the team and wider organisation.

 Amanda’s son is supported by us in his own home in Dorset.
 He has autism and learning disabilities and communicates without speech.
 Amanda is one of the pilot team of ‘family expert’ quality checkers and will continue to fill this role alongside associate family consultant work.
 She manages a Direct Payment on behalf of her son and has successfully advocated for him to move closer to the family.
 She has had to become an expert in managing risks associated with challenging behaviour.